Particles and their fluids in nontrivial matter extensions to general relativity

 In Secs. \ref{SVLC} and \ref{SPART} we have shown that the energy-momentum tensor is in general not conserved in $f(R,T)$ gravity and that, as a consequence, the standard von Laue condition normally breaks down in this context.
-As a result, the volume integral of the proper pressure $p$ inside a localized particle of fixed proper mass and structure is generally nonvanishing in this theory.
+As a result, the volume integral of the proper pressure $p$ inside a localized particle of fixed proper mass and structure is generally nonvanishing.
 The energy-momentum tensor of a fluid composed of such particles is just the averaged sum of the energy-momentum tensors of the individual particles.
-This implies that, in $f(R,T)$ gravity, dust --- here defined as a a perfect fluid whose particles are at rest in the fluid's proper frame --- is in general not pressureless.
+This implies that, in $f(R,T)$ gravity, dust --- here defined as a perfect fluid whose particles are at rest in the fluid's proper frame --- is in general not pressureless.
 Nevertheless, a generalized von Laue condition has been derived in Sec. \ref{SVLC} according to which the volume integral of the proper modified pressure $\mathcal P$ inside a localized particle of fixed proper mass and structure vanishes in $\mathcal R (R)+\mathcal F(T)$ gravity.
 This in turn allows us to define essential properties of a fluid composed of such particles.